GOLF: Goal-Oriented Long-term liFe tasks supported by human-AI collaboration

 \ccsdesc[500]{Information systems~Retrieval tasks and goals} \ccsdesc[500]{Information systems~Personalization} \ccsdesc[300]{Computing methodologies~Discourse, dialogue and pragmatics}

 \keywords{Task, Human-AI Collaboration, Large Language Model}

 © Wang et al., 2024.
 This is the author's version of the extended abstract of his dissertation work.
 It is posted here for your personal use.
 Not for redistribution.
-The one-page definitive Version of Record was published in ACM SIGIR 2024.
+The one-page definitive Version of Record was published in ACM SIGIR 2024, https://doi.org/10.1145/3626772.3657655.